Fever is described as a symptom of many diseases in Modern medicines.

-Jwara is a disease of Rasavaha Srotasa having its origin from Amashaya, resulting due to Agnimandya and presented with Santapa (raised body temperature), Swedaavrodha (anhidrosis )and Angamarda (body ache) as its cardinal features.
+Jwara is a disease of Rasavaha Srotasa having its origin in Amashaya, resulting due to Agnimandya and presenting with Santapa (raised body temperature), Swedaavrodha (anhidrosis )and Angamarda (body ache) as its cardinal features.

-Almost all the infectious diseases (viral/bacterial) presenting with raised body temperature as predominant feature have been categorized under Jwara.
+Almost all the infectious diseases (viral/bacterial) presenting with raised body temperature as a predominant features have been categorized under Jwara.

 For deciding the line of treatment, differential diagnosis among the Doshic varieties, Sama – Nirama Avastha, Nava- Jirna Avastha or Dhatugata Avastha or other presentations like Punaravartaka Jwara are considered.

 - According to Charaka, Jwara produces santapa (increase in temperature/ temperament), sandeha (suspicion) in hridaya(heart) & manas (mind).